The Emergence of Gravity

 Jacobson's work was part of a growing paradigm shift in physics, moving away from a substance-based view of reality toward an information-based one.
 This movement was famously encapsulated by physicist John Archibald Wheeler's maxim, "it from bit," which posits that every physical thing - every particle, every field of force, even spacetime itself - derives its existence and its meaning from the answers to yes-or-no questions, or bits of information.

 This information-centric view was powerfully reinforced by the holographic principle.
 First proposed by Gerard 't Hooft and further developed by Leonard Susskind, the principle emerged from the deep puzzles of string theory and black hole physics.
-It suggests, that the information content of any volume of space can be fully described by a theory living on its boundary, much like a three-dimensional image (a hologram) is encoded on a two-dimensional surface.
+It suggests that the information content of any volume of space can be fully described by a theory living on its boundary, much like a three-dimensional image (a hologram) is encoded on a two-dimensional surface.
 This principle implies that our perception of a three-dimensional universe might be a projection of information stored on a distant, lower-dimensional screen.

 Building on these ideas, Erik Verlinde proposed in 2011 that gravity is an entropic force.
 He argued that gravity is not a fundamental interaction but an emergent phenomenon related to the information associated with the position of material bodies.
 In his model, the tendency for systems to move toward states of higher entropy manifests as the force we call gravity.
 Much like a stretched rubber band pulls back not due to a fundamental attraction but because the contracted state is entropically favored, masses "attract" each other because their proximity is a state of higher entropy for the underlying information screen of the universe.